 Any volunteer or employee who holds a commercial driver's license and who drives a school bus, activity bus, and/or van for the Columbus County Schools will be subject to random drug screening tests.
-The vol unteer/employee m ust report for te sting within the same workday at the receipt of notice.
-No testing will be required of an employee who is on sick leave or annual le ave on the day he/she is selected for testing.
+The vol unteer/employee m ust report for te sting within the same workday at the receipt of employee who is on sick leave or annual le ave on the day he/she is selected for testing.

 If the employee's drug screening test c onfirms the presence of illegal drugs or an alcohol level which exceeds the maximum allowable of .
-02, the em ployee shall be terminated.
+02, the employee shall be terminated.
 The employee shall also be term inated if he/she refuses the test.
 The services of a volunteer will be term inated for failure to consent to the test of if he/she fails the test.